‘Teen Mom 2’ Star Chelsea Houska Opens Up About Panic Attacks, Fans Thank Her For Sharing Her Story

 “A lot has happened in the last six months.
 We moved, I had a baby, we were robbed.
 I told you guys this was gonna mess me up, because I don’t handle this stuff well.
 I feel really anxious right now, so maybe that’s enough talking about it.”

 On some recent episodes of the show, the reality show star was open about her home being burglarized while her family was away.
-As previously reported by Inquisitr, Chelsea opened up about how she was feeling and explained that even though the new security system makes her feel “better,” the whole things still “gets” to her.
+As previously reported by The Inquisitr, Chelsea opened up about how she was feeling and explained that even though the new security system makes her feel “better,” the whole things still “gets” to her.

 Aside from the recent burglary, Chelsea also gave birth to her daughter Layne back in August.
-As previously reported by Inquisitr, she opened up to E!
+As previously reported by The Inquisitr, she opened up to E!
 News ahead of Monday night’s show to talk about the anxiety attacks she started to experience shortly after giving birth to Layne.

 “I think it’s really common and it’s not something a lot of women talk about.
 I thought it was important to bring it up on the show.”